magento/merchdocs/src/payment/klarna-setup.md

 1. In the **Merchant ID** field, enter the `API Username (UID)` from your Klarna API credentials.

    {:.bs-callout-info}
-   Although the field labels are the same, do not enter the `Merchant ID` from your Klarna account.
+   Do not enter the `Merchant ID` from your Klarna account.

 1. Enter the **Password** from your Klarna API credentials.